idvorkin/idvorkin.github.io/_d/elder.md

   - /midlife
 ---

-Midlife has a marketing problem, the next word is always crisis.
-Honestly, for good reason: Midlife is a new chapter of your life where the things you and society value are in decline.
+Midlife has a marketing problem, it's always followed by the word crisis.
+Honestly, for good reason: Midlife is the chapter of your life where the things you and society value decline.
 E.g. you're getting weaker and dumber.
-Embrace and optimize for that or suffer.
+Embrace and optimize for this reality or suffer.
 Luckily there is a good formula here: both to embrace it, and to find new strengths to focus on.

+This post covers several books on the topic.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->